NordicSemiconductor/pynrfjprog/README.md

 Python wrapper around the nrfjprog dynamic link library (DLL).
 Use of this API allows developers to program/debug nRF5 devices from the interpreter, write simple scripts for a more efficient development work flow, or write automated test frameworks.
 It can also be used to create applications in Python (i.e. command-line tools).

 ## Use-cases
-*  Maximizing development efficiency: i.e. a script to perform various operations everytime an application is built and run (could be hooked into a Makefile or automated build system etc...).
+*  Maximizing development efficiency: i.e. a script to perform various operations every time an application is built and run (could be hooked into a Makefile or automated build system etc...).
 *  Automated testing: [Testing Production Programming tools on nRF5 using pynrfjprog](https://github.com/NordicSemiconductor/nrf52-production-programming/blob/master/tests/example_test_script.py).
 *  PC Tools: [nrfjprog.exe implemented via pynrfjprog and argparse](https://github.com/NordicSemiconductor/nrfjprog.git).